With this in mind, we've created a list of FAQs below, to help explain one of the more complex areas of health insurance, the LHC loading.

 If you’re a new migrant, you will not pay an LHC loading if you take out private hospital cover by:

-To enrol in Medicare, visit a Medicare office 7 to 10 days after your arrival in Australia and take your passport or travel documents.
+To enroll in Medicare, visit a Medicare office 7 to 10 days after your arrival in Australia and take your passport or travel documents.
 You’ll find more information on registering for Medicare here.

 What does ‘permitted days without hospital cover’ mean?